-The global number of under-five deaths around the world dropped to its lowest point on record in 2019 – down to 5.2 million from 12.5 million in 1990.
-While progress on reducing under-five mortality over the past decade has been remarkable, national and global averages can fail to reflect the reality for many children at the local level.
-When these data are broken down to the administrative level, some countries showing a national reduction in child mortality rates over the past decade also show an increase in child mortality rates in certain areas.
-Subnational data can help to spotlight where progress is lagging so that decision-makers can reach those who are most in need.
+The global number of under-five deaths was cut by almost half over the last two decades – down to 5.0 million in 2021 from 9.9 million in 2000.
+While progress on reducing under-five mortality since 2000 has been remarkable, national and global averages can fail to reflect the reality for many children at the local level.
+When these data are broken down to the administrative level, some countries showing a national reduction in child mortality rates over the past decade also show an increase in child mortality rates in certain subnational areas.
+Subnational data can help to spotlight these areas where progress is lagging so that decision-makers can reach those who are most in need.

-This brochure provides subnational under-five mortality rate estimates from 1990-2019 for 22 countries across sub-Saharan Africa and Southern Asia.
+This brochure provides subnational under-five and neonatal mortality rate estimates from 2000-2021 across 31 countries primarily in sub-Saharan Africa and Southern Asia.
 The data provide critical insight into mortality rates and trends at the level at which health interventions and decisions on resource allocation are typically made.

-The estimation model has been developed by a team based at the University of Washington on behalf of the United Nations Inter-agency Group for Child Mortality Estimation (UN IGME).
+The estimation model has been developed by a team based at the University of Washington with support from UNICEF on behalf of the United Nations Inter-agency Group for Child Mortality Estimation (UN IGME).

 Subnational estimates can help identify where interventions are needed most

 In Nigeria, where the national under-five mortality rate for 2021 was 111 deaths per 1,000 live births, rates at administrative level 1 ranged from a low of 52 deaths per 1,000 live births to a high of 253 deaths per 1,000 live births in 2021.

 Under-five mortality rate at administrative level 1 and administrative level 2 for 31 countries, 2021

 National progress in reducing under-five mortality can obscure uneven subnational trends